 - Calculus/differential equations

 - Matrix algebra

 I can go on and on.
-The point is, you use A LOT of math, more so when you’re in school.
+The point is, you use a lot of math, more so when you’re in school.

 So, you need to like math and be pretty good at it.
-Also, you need to think mathematically, to be a great electrical engineer.

 Otherwise, you can’t properly review software outputs, and identify software limitations.
 Also, visualizing electrical concepts comes down to understanding how equation variables relate together.